christian-franklin/forage-lyft-starter-repo/README.md

 Using abc library the @abstractmethod wrapper is used to search down the class tree to check the appropriate components needs_service method to see if any of the service conditions have been met.

+i.e. we start at Serviceable and if the needs_service returns True for any component within the child class Car or its related component classes then we know a Car needs to be serviced.

 CarFactory is then used in combination with the other classes to pick and choose which components make up a Car.

 Unittests were created to test different combinations of Engine, Battery and Tire that make up various Car objects.